Women in piracy: Pirate women in fiction

 Historical fictional depictions of pirate women have often reflected stereotypes of their times concerning not only women but also women in power.
 Depictions of female pirates in A General History of the Pyrates (1724) for instance showcase a degree of unease.
 Illustrations in a Dutch 1725 edition of the book depict female pirates as unpleasant and bare-chested, trampling on figures representing justice and commerce.
 Pirate fiction grew increasingly popular in the mid-18th century and among the many tales written were novels starring female pirates.
 Several such narratives with women pirates and warriors were often highly formulaic, with the women going to sea or war in order to either win or regain the affection of a man.
 Some tales saw female pirates exceeding their male counterparts in courage, skill and virtue.
-Some works, such as Fanny Campbell, the Female Pirate Captain (1844), included great adventures but also ended with the central woman finding a man and settling down, perhaps an attempt to not conflict too much with traditional notions of femininity.
+Some works, such as Fanny Campbell, the Female Pirate Captain (1844), include great adventures but also ended with the central woman finding a man and settling down, perhaps an attempt to not conflict too much with traditional notions of femininity.

 In the 20th century, fictional pirate women sometimes became symbols of feminism and female liberty; whereas male pirates were often used to tell stories of escape from wage slavery, female pirates illustrated escape from gender subordination.
 Such romanticization of pirates, whether male or female, is not grounded in history since pirates were typically violent criminals, thieves and murderers.
 An early work in this tradition is F. Tennyson Jesse's Moonraker (1927), wherein the pirate captain Lovel is revealed to be a woman with strong ideals on female liberty.
 Still, there also continued to be stories wherein women were seduced by pirates, such as the 1944 film Frenchman's Creek, and films wherein female pirates seduced men, such as Anne of the Indies (1951).
 Anne Providence, the main character of Anne of the Indies, was the first famous female pirate in film.